in ,

 By carefully considering the design and installation of the floor and seating, you can create a drift boat that not only looks great but also provides a comfortable and enjoyable experience for you and your passengers.

-See also How To Build a Utility Boat
+See also How To Build a Yacht

 Outfitting the Boat with Oarlocks and Oars